BS in Environmental & Sustainability Science

 PUBH 3132Health and Environment

-*BISC 3459 and GEOG 3128 cannot be double counted as concentration courses if already used to fulfill the upper-level major requirement.
+*BISC 3459 and GEOG 3128 cannot be counted toward the concentration if they were taken to fulfill the upper-level major course requirement.

-**May be used to fulfill the total number of required credits in the major.
+**These courses can be counted toward the total number of credits required for the major.